Things to Know Before You Visit Madagascar

 I’ve never seen kids so grateful for anything in their lives.

 Another time, I was waiting for one of my group outside a shop when a group of young girls (no older than 10) came up to me.
-They were all dirty, dressed in rags, and each had a baby on her back.
+They were all dirty, dressed in rags, obviously malnourished and each had a baby on her back.
 After a few minutes, I gave in.
-Went inside the shop, bought some sachets of baby food, and divided them equally between the girls.
+Went inside the shop, bought some bread and sachets of baby food, and divided them equally between the girls.

 Was I right to do that?
 I don’t know.
 I’m not trying to be a white saviour, just a human being, and it’s really hard to say no when it’s very obvious that children, especially, are starving.

-Don’t Feed the Dogs
+Don’t Feed the Street Dogs

 Try to Be Patient